OskarAsplin/react-ts-redux-oauth2-template/README.md

 Register your app [here](https://developer.spotify.com/documentation/web-api) to retrieve a client ID and add http://localhost:3000 to Redirect URIs in the app settings.

 ### Use with other services
 Edit the files in src/features/spotifyExample/ to fit your scenario.
-Or remove the example by deleting the files and remove the SpotifyExample component `<SpotifyExample />` from App.tsx and remove `spotifyExample: spotifyExampleReducer` from store.ts.
+Or remove the example by removing `<SpotifyExample />` from App.tsx and `spotifyExample: spotifyExampleReducer` from store.ts.

 ## Try it out